rodcar/smartdoc/README.md

 #### 🔄 Adding New Workflows
 The Prefect-based pipeline system lets you create custom document processing workflows for different use cases.
 You can build specialized workflows by adding new flow definitions in the `api/pipelines/flows/` folder, create custom processing tasks in the `api/pipelines/tasks/` folder, and configure workflow settings in `api/pipelines/config/`.

+---

+### Things to improve

+- Create a new service or unify the analysis service for both the endpoint and the pipeline.
+- Implement a vector database provider that allows parallel indexing to reduce indexing time.
+- Deploy pipeline on cloud to increase number of workers in order to reduce processing time.
+- Make model selection configurable.
+- Experiment with different model sizes, which might help reduce processing time.
+- Train smaller models to improve document classification accuracy and reduce processing time and costs.
+- Use the stored entities for specific document types to enable entity-based search.
+Also, this could be used to improve document classification.